-C. Other Assumptions

-- 1. Age difference: Males are assumed to be three years older than females.
+- C. Other Assumptions - 1.
+Age difference: Males are assumed to be three years older than females.
 All beneficiaries are assumed to be spouses. - 2.
 Percent electing annuity on death: It is assumed that beneficiaries of deceased members will elect to receive the refund of contributions with interest, unless the member is eligible for early or normal retirement, in which case the beneficiary will elect to receive the survivor annuity. - 3.
-Percent electing deferred termination benefit: All vested active members terminating prior to eligibility for a retirement benefit are assumed to elect the more valuable of (i) an immediate refund, or (ii) a deferred annuity commencing when the member is eligible for an unreduced retirement benefit. - 4.
-Assumed age for commencement of deferred benefits: Members electing to receive a deferred benefit are assumed to commence receipt when eligible for an unreduced benefit (or attained age if later).
+Percent electing deferred termination benefit: All vested active members terminating prior to eligibility for a retirement benefit are assumed to elect the more valuable of (i) an immediate refund, or (ii) a deferred annuity commencing when the member is eligible for an unreduced retirement benefit. - Assumed age for commencement of deferred benefits: Members electing to receive a deferred benefit are assumed to commence receipt when eligible for an unreduced benefit (or attained age if later).

-- 5. Investment and administrative expenses: The assumed investment return rate is intended to be the net rate of return after payment of all investment and administrative expenses. - 6.
+- 5. Investment and administrative expenses: The assumed investment return rate is intended to be the net rate of return after payment of all investment-related expenses.
+Administrative Expenses are assumed to be 0.35% of valuation payroll per year. - 6.
 Percent married: For valuation purposes 100% of members are assumed to be married.